hikmatfarhat-ndu/git/README.md

 ```
 ![fig1](fig1.png)

-As you can see from the figure above we now have two divergent, but separate, branches.
+As you can see from the figure above we now have two **divergent**, but separate, branches.

 ## 3. Merging
- Once we are satisfied with the "development" on branch dev typically we want to incorporate the changes into master.
+ Once we are satisfied with the "development" on branch **dev** typically we want to incorporate the changes into master.
 We make sure first that we are "on" branch main.

 ```bash
 >git checkout main